Seeds of Life in Space (SOLIS). XIII. Nitrogen fractionation towards the protocluster OMC-2 FIR4: Results

 There are a few region-specific caveats in our analysis that should be highlighted.
 We now discuss these in more detail.

 Regarding the S Region, as can be clearly seen in Fig. \ref{fig.spectra}, in most regions the F$_1=0-1$ component of N$_2$H$^+$ is not blended with the nearby HF components and shows a profile that can be well fitted with a single Gaussian, which also indicates that this particular HF component is likely optically thin, as assumed in Sect. \ref{CLASS} and \ref{CASSIS}.
 However, in the spectrum of the S Region this component shows two peaks.
 Interestingly, the N$^{15}$NH$^+$ line also shows two peaks in its main HF component.
 In both cases, this profile can be due to two partly overlapping velocity features.
 The $^{15}$NNH$^+$ line, instead, shows a single peak in the main component.
-To probe if the profile observed in the F$_1=0-1$ component of N$_2$H$^+$ and in N$^{15}$NH$^+$ is due to multiple velocity features or self-absorption, we compared the velocities of the two peaks in the F$_1=0-1$ component of N$_2$H$^+$ ($1-0$) with those of N$^{15}$NH$^+$ and $^{15}$NNH$^+$.
+To probe whether the profile observed in the F$_1=0-1$ component of N$_2$H$^+$ and in N$^{15}$NH$^+$ is due to multiple velocity features or self-absorption, we compared the velocities of the two peaks in the F$_1=0-1$ component of N$_2$H$^+$ ($1-0$) with those of N$^{15}$NH$^+$ and $^{15}$NNH$^+$.
 In both cases, the velocities of the peak(s) of the emission in the $^{15}$N isotopologues coincide with one (or both) of those seen in the isolated component of the N$_2$H$^+$ emission.
 Therefore, we can conclude that the double peak seen both in N$^{15}$NH$^+$ and in the isolated HF component of N$_2$H$^+$ is likely due to two velocity features along the line of sight.

 In the NW Region, as stated before, the opacity derived in CLASS that resulted from using the HFS fitting routine is 1.4$\pm$1.4.
-With such a large error, and since the line is faint, the opacity cannot be well constrained and this may be causing inaccuracies in our estimates performed assuming optically thin conditions.
+With such a large error associated with a faint line, the opacity cannot be well constrained and this may be causing inaccuracies in our estimates performed assuming optically thin conditions.
 The slightly larger discrepancy between the ratios obtained using the two analysis methods (CASSIS and CLASS) in the NW Region (see Table \ref{Table_2}) can possibly be explained due to these potential inaccuracies.

 In the case of the E Region, the line is so faint that only the main component of the HFS is visible in the $^{15}$NNH$^+$ and N$^{15}$NH$^+$ spectra.
 For this reason, the fit to the whole HFS cannot be performed.
 Therefore, we fitted the main HF component (the only one detected) with a single Gaussian with the resultant brightness temperature (\textit{T$_b$}) used to calculate the opacity ($\tau$) using Eq. \ref{eq.tau}.
 This opacity was in turn used to calculate the total column density (\textit{N$_{TOT}$}) in Eq. \ref{eq.lte}.